 Implementing similar use cases by connecting dots while following the story line sounds either too obvious or too good to be true.
 There are many reasons for the "healthy skepticism", as IoT/API rule engines face many challenges:

 At Waylay, it is our mission to solve these problems.
-The Waylay award wining platform is based on the patent pending technology that is result of 15 years of experience in the domain of rules engines and M2M.
+The Waylay award wining platform is based on the patented technology that is result of 15 years of experience in the domain of rules engines and M2M.

 Waylay helps companies with remote machinery and devices